Downholme: Demography

 For the 2001 and 2011 UK Censuses, the Parishes of Hudswell and Downholme were combined.

 Community

 The village of Downholme has its own public house, the Bolton Arms, which first featured in the UK Good Pub Guide 2011 and in the current online edition.
-The parish church to the north of the village, dedicated to St Michael and All Angels, is within the ecclesiastical parish of Downholme and Maske, in the Diocese of Leeds.
+St Michael and All Angels' Church, Downholme, to the north of the village, is within the ecclesiastical parish of Downholme and Maske, in the Diocese of Leeds.
 Of Norman construction with a substantial restoration in 1886, it is a Grade II listed building.